a picture of a lady in costume brigit festival

 Cost: Free (no booking required)

-In addition, images of Brigid will be illuminated on prominent buildings in the city, including the GPO and the Palace Building on Barnardo Square.
+In addition, images of Brigid will be illuminated on several prominent buildings in the city, including the GPO, Barnardo Square, the Hugh Lane Gallery, and at other locations.

 Leave a Reply